Muhirwakyeyune/Conditional-Image-Generation-with-GANs-/README.md

 ## Introduction

 Biomedical imaging is crucial for medical research and diagnosis, but limited annotated datasets pose challenges for machine learning models.
-This project leverages cGANs to generate synthetic biomedical images for data augmentation.
-Two datasets, MNIST and CelebA, are used to showcase the model's versatility.
+This project leverages cGANs to generate synthetic biomedical images for data augmentation. medical scans data are used to showcase the model's versatility.

 ## Environment Setup